7 accessibility-focused startups snag grants from Microsoft – TechCrunch

 - Birmingham City University (United Kingdom) researchers are developing a system that enables people with limited mobility to control digital platforms using voice commands and the movement of their eyes.

-- Massachusetts Eye and Ear (Boston, MA) researchers are working on a vision assistance mobile app that offers enhanced location and navigation services for people who are blind or have low vision.
+- Massachusetts Eye and Ear (Boston, Mass.) researchers are working on a vision assistance mobile app that offers enhanced location and navigation services for people who are blind or have low vision.

-- University of California Berkley (Berkley, CA) researchers are creating a mobile app for individuals who are blind or have low-vision to provide captions and audio descriptions of their surroundings.
+- University of California Berkeley (Berkeley, Calif.) researchers are creating a mobile app for individuals who are blind or have low-vision to provide captions and audio descriptions of their surroundings.

 The image up top, by the way, is from iTherapy’s InnerVoice, an app that provides AI-powered descriptions of images taken by kids who have trouble communicating.
 It’s a great example of cutting-edge tech being applied in a niche that helps a small population a lot rather than a large population a little.